rishita-ops/World-Wide-Web/README.md

 ```
 read s

+if s starts with "http://":
+    start ← 7
-if s does not start with "http://" or "https://":
+else if s starts with "https://":
+    start ← 8
+else:
     print "invalid"
     exit

+rest ← s[start..]

-if s contains no '.':
+if rest is empty OR rest has no '.':
     print "invalid"
     exit

 valid ← true
-for each character s[i]:
+for each character c in rest:
-    if s[i] is not (alphanumeric OR '-' OR '.'
-OR within prefix range):
+    if c not in allowed set:
         valid ← false
         break